throwaway1973/fcop/COC.md

 **Social Rehabilitation**.
 No one can be banished for life, only for a determined number of years, not to exceed 5 years.
 Formerly banned parties can be reintegrated into the _community_ through a rehabilitation process determined by us.

 **Confidentiality**.
 Reporting a violation is a confidential process.
 We will not publish information on any reported incident or the parties involved in the incident.
 Note that criminal behavior of any kind will not be kept confidential.

+## Disputes

+In the event there is a dispute about the meaning of any term or clause in FCOP, we alone will clarify the intent.

 ## Terms